hackettjoe/Amazon-AWS-SAA-C02/README.md

 ### Simple Notification Service (SNS)

 Amazon Simple Notification Service (Amazon SNS) is a web service that coordinates and manages the delivery or sending of messages to subscribing endpoints or clients.
-In Amazon SNS, there are two types of clients—publishers and subscribers—also referred to as producers and consumers.
+In Amazon SNS, there are two types of clientsâ€”publishers and subscribersâ€”also referred to as producers and consumers.

 Common scenarios:
 1. Fanout - The "fanout" scenario is when an Amazon SNS message is sent to a topic and then replicated and pushed to multiple Amazon SQS queues, HTTP endpoints, or email addresses.